avaneev/biteopt/README.md

 solve high-dimensional continuous problems that are implicitly combinatorial (e.g., Perm, and Lennard-Jones atom clustering problems) as in such problems the global descent vanishes at some point and the method is left with an exponentially increasing number of local minima.
-However, BiteOpt is able to solve symmetric and asymmetric TSP problems even as large as 400-node ones, to within 3-8% of optimum (parameter values should be sorted to derive the node ordering).
-A comparison to a specialized TSP solver like Concorde is not reasonable to do (BiteOpt is much slower), but BiteOpt permits solving non-conventional or mixed-field (e.g., noisy, scheduled, clustered) discrete combinatorial problems.

 Also, problems with many competing minima without a pronounced global descent towards global minimum (e.g., Bukin N.6 problem) may not be solved acceptably